Fresh Start (comics): Criticism

 David Barnett, from The Guardian in February 2018, pointed out that most of the characters involved have appeared in recent films or TV series, or are about to do so, and criticized that effort to emulate the feel of those productions instead of taking full advantage of the capabilities of the comic book medium to produce fantasy and sci-fi without the constraints of special effects budgets.
 He also considered that Marvel may be stepping back from its attempts to make comics featuring diverse female, black, Asian and LGBT characters, trying instead to appeal to its most conservative readership.
 Graeme McMillan, from The Hollywood Reporter in February 2018, pointed out that Marvel has been announcing wide relaunches annually since 2012, but have provided limited changes.

 Dave Buesing, for Popverse in July 2022, commented on the longevity of the Fresh Start era – at four years old it is "the longest-running Marvel era of this time period".
 Buesing highlighted Google search analytics, with the caveat that "these metrics are not reflections of quality or sales", where "the peak of Marvel's 'Fresh Start' is 3.5x less searched than the previous year's 'Marvel Legacy' peaks" and that "searchers in 2022 are [...]
 2-3x more likely to be looking for 'Marvel NOW!' than Marvel 'Fresh Start'".
 Buesing wrote that "when you look at the long reach of Google to represent one aspect of human curiosity, comic fans are simply not connecting with these initiatives anywhere near the degree they did at the start of the '10s".
-Buesing anticipates that the Fresh Start era will come to an end soon.
+Buesing anticipated that the Fresh Start era would come to an end soon.
+As of 2025, this speculation has yet to come to fruition.